 Furthermore, leave to institute or continue legal proceedings in the name and on behalf of the company by the person who served the demand will only be granted if the company itself has failed to carry out certain obligations in terms of section 165(5)(a).

 The court will not grant leave if the company has complied with the demand.
 It will be illogical to allow the applicant to be granted leave to proceed with legal action on behalf of the company where the company itself can do so.
 This is in line with the rule in Foss v Harbottle.
 There is scope for abuse in this scenario and courts may be asked to intervene by the person who initially served the demand, thus a person may “continue” legal proceedings.
 In this regard, the directors may institute legal action for the wrong that was committed against the company without any intention to seriously pursue it.
-The applicant may bring an application to court to intervene in such proceedings and the applicant may be granted leave to continue with the legal proceedings.
+The applicant may bring an application to the court to intervene in such proceedings and the applicant may be granted leave to continue with the legal proceedings.

 The good faith principle – section 165(5)(b)(i)

 In the Mouritzen-case the court had to determine whether to grant leave to institute legal proceedings in terms of section 165(5).
 Before the court could grant leave the applicant had to prove that he was acting in good faith.
-The court held that the good faith requirement meant that the applicant has good conscience for instituting derivative action and has a sincere belief in the existence of reasonable prospects of success in the proposed litigation.
+The court held that the good faith requirement meant that the applicant has a good conscience for instituting derivative action and has a sincere belief in the existence of reasonable prospects of success in the proposed litigation.
 The person should thus not have an ulterior motive or collateral purpose, eg as a result of a pre-existing personal animosity towards the co-director.
-It must be established that the animosity is not the cause for bringing the application to court.
-In the Mouritzen-case there was animosity between the two directors and this was proof of bad faith.
+It must be established that the animosity is not the cause for bringing the application to the court.
+In the Mouritzen-case, there was animosity between the two directors and this was proof of bad faith.

 The court relied on the Australian case of Swansson v Pratt in which that court laid down two interrelated factors for the determination of bad faith.
 Firstly, does the applicant honestly believe that a good cause of action exists and has a reasonable prospect of success?
-In this regard, the test may be whether a reasonable person would hold such belief.
+In this regard, the test may be whether a reasonable person would hold such a belief.
 Secondly, is the applicant bringing the application with such a collateral purpose as would amount to an abuse of the process?

 Establishing good faith as an applicant is very important in the bringing of the application.
 A person is instituting derivative action to protect the legal interests of the company and not his own.
-The person should not have anything to gain from the action except that his rights as a minority shareholder is protected.
+The person should not have anything to gain from the action except that his rights as a minority shareholder are protected.
 The focus must be to protect the company’s legal interests.

 However, one will still be able to show good faith in bringing a genuine cause of action even if there is some collateral purpose or ulterior motive on the part of the shareholder.
-This is presumed from the Mouritzen-case in which the court held that personal animosity per se is not conclusive proof of lack of good faith towards a respondent in the section 165(5) application.
+This is presumed from the Mouritzen-case in which the court held that personal animosity per se is not conclusive proof of lack of good faith towards a respondent in section 165(5) application.
 It must be considered whether any other collateral purpose will result in a lack of good faith.

 Trial of a serious question of material consequence to the company – section 165(5)(b)(ii)

-No case law exists yet on this section and thus its interpretation will be left to the courts.
+No case law exists yet in this section and thus its interpretation will be left to the courts.
 We may delve into cases that have dealt with this principle, albeit not on derivative actions.
-It suffices to say that the claim must have merits and that it is an actual or genuine claim not brought before a court vexatiously, frivolously or without merit.
+It suffices to say that the claim must have merits and that it is an actual or genuine claim not brought before a court vexatiously, frivolously, or without merit.
 The traditional approach is that the applicant must show a prima facie right.